huypva/id-generator/README.md

 IdGenerator
 ==========================

-IdGenerator is a Java library to generate unique ids
+IdGenerator is a Java library to generate unique ids.
 It based on a part of [Snowflake](https://github.com/twitter/snowflake) and [MySQL](https://dev.mysql.com/downloads/mysql/)

 Like **Snowflake** algorithm, IdGenerator using 64 bits number(long)